 Dr. McCormack publishes in peer-reviewed journals like Evolution, Systematic Biology, The Auk, and Biological Journal of the Linnean Society.
 As Director of the Moore Laboratory of Zoology and Curator of its bird collection, he is a champion of museum collections and their potential for understanding and ameliorating the biodiversity crisis.
 He penned an op-ed in the L.A.
 Times on threats to public museums and serves on the board of the National Science Collections Alliance.

 His prior work co-developing new genomic markers for phylogenetics, called ultraconserved elements or UCEs, helped pave the way for using new DNA sequencing technologies in the field of systematics.

 Follow him on Twitter for posts about birds, museums, and genomes.

 For PDFs of papers prior to 2019 click here.

 Recent Publications (undergraduates underlined)

-Dr. McCormack teaches Evolutionary Biology (Bio 280) every Fall, and in Spring alternates every other year between Avian Biology (Bio 360) and Molecular Phylogenetics (Bio 326).
+Dr. McCormack teaches Evolutionary Biology (Bio 280) every Fall, and in Spring alternates between Avian Biology (Bio 360) and Molecular Phylogenetics (Bio 326).
 He occasionally teaches Museum Science (Bio 310) and Senior Seminar (i.e., Comps, Bio 490).
 Students interested in conducting mentored research in the Moore Lab should get in touch by e-mail.